Sonnet 247

 Sonnet 240

-To times long past, these visions so to bring
+To days long past, whose visions softly bring

 To shaded gardens where we hid from rain,